Frequently Asked Questions

 Are there restaurants on the island?

-There are currently three restaurants on the island, all of which you can reach by golf cart: The Beach Club Restaurant on Melrose; The Old Daufuskie Crab Company at the Freeport Marina, and Lucy Bell's Cafe located in the Historic District at the intersection of Benjies Point and School Road.
-Casual dress is very much the norm.
+There are currently three restaurants on the island, all of which you can reach by golf cart: Lucy Bell's Cafe located in the Historic District, Old Daufuskie Crab Company located at Freeport Marina, and the Beach Club Restaurant on Melrose.
+Casual dress is very much the norm at all three.

 Tip: Each restaurant has outdoor seating if you want your canine member of the family to accompany you.